LorenzSchenkel/SBR/INSTALL.md

 within the repositories root directory.

 This unpack the bundle and copy all necessary files to be accessed by the LaTeX compiler to your users texmf tree.

-#TOOD check?
 You don't have to manually install any files.
 The bundle includes the logos and font files.

 After finishing the installation you should be able to typeset the `*.tex` files from the `examples` directory and create your own documents based on those.